davidfinster/FARBER/README.md

 The icon is by [pixelmeetup](https://www.flaticon.com/authors/pixelmeetup) from www.flaticon.com.

-FARBER is provided “AS IS”.
-David Finster makes no warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.
+Provided “AS IS”.
+No warranties, express or implied.
 This may destroy your data.

 Change Log: